veith/todo-grpc/README.md

 # todo-grpc
-Is a training project for my students at [webproffesionals.ch](https://web-professionals.ch/) to train how to build a event-driven RESTFul microservice architecture with **golang**, **grpc**, **nats**, **aws**, **google cloud engine**, **web-components**,...
+Is a training project for my students at [Web Professionals.ch](https://web-professionals.ch/) to train how to build a event-driven RESTFul microservice architecture with **golang**, **grpc**, **nats**, **aws**, **google cloud engine**, **web-components**,...

 ## Prereqs